IsoNovio/TTS-Mod-Backup-Haskell/README.md

-# TTS-Mod-Backup
+# TTS-Mod-Backup for MacOS

-TTS Mod Backup Tool on Mac
+A rewrite of the [TTS Mod Backup](https://www.nexusmods.com/tabletopsimulator/mods/263) tool.